-

 These four recently released Rattlincane's seventh studio album and 'GONE' as it is titled is being acclaimed as a watershed album for the band.

 With Stephan Biddlestone on guitar, John Dynon on Bass, Greg Prow on vocals and Greg Ratten the new kid in town on Drums the Rattlincane story has begun a new chapter.
-As we said though this band has history and a story, so lets go back,,,, waaaaay back to where Rattlincane's jouney first arrivd at the station.
+As we said though this band has history and a story, so lets go back,,,, waaaaay back to where Rattlincane's jouney first arrived at the station.

 IN THE BEGINNING